A Beginner's Guide to Using macOS with VoiceOver

 By default, commands for opening Mail and Safari and running scripts for announcing the date and time and the number of unread Mail messages are included.
 For more information, check out this AppleVis podcast.

-Similar to iOS, the VoiceOver rotor is used on macOS to navigate by different levels of granularity; characters, words, lines, etc. When browsing webpages, the rotor also allows you to navigate by links, headings, tables, and other web element types.
+Similar to iOS and iPadOS, the VoiceOver rotor is used on macOS to navigate by different levels of granularity; characters, words, lines, etc. When browsing webpages, the rotor also allows you to navigate by links, headings, tables, and other web element types.

 The rotor can be used in several ways, with or without Quick Nav, or with Trackpad Commander.